How Old You Have to Be to Work in Colorado

 But they cannot operate power-driven tools or work under hazardous conditions.
 Sixteen-year-olds may perform all the same functions, but they may also drive as part of their jobs.
 When teens turn 18, they are no longer subject to child labor laws.
 They're legally considered legal adults.

-How Many Hours Minors Can Work
+How Many Hours Minors Can Work in Colorado

 Minors cannot work more than 40 hours per week or more than eight hours per day.
 Teens under 16 may not work more than three hours on school days.
 During school hours, minors under age 16 can't work without a school release permit.
 Superintendents of the school district where youths are enrolled can issue the permits.